sultanofcardio/hoverdb/README.md

 Support is built in for MySQL, SQLServer, SQLite and Oracle databases.

-You can easily add additional database support by extending `DatabaseType` and implementing the formatting methods for their particular syntax.
+You can easily add a database by extending `DatabaseType` and implementing the formatting methods for their particular syntax.

 This library uses [Semantic Versioning](http://semver.org/)